kexiZeroing/kexiZeroing.github.io/src/posts/link-collection.md

 A universal local knowledge base solution: https://github.com/GanymedeNil/document.ai

+A proof-of-concept of a brain for an AI agent: https://github.com/mckaywrigley/ai-brainstore

 Share your wildest ChatGPT conversations with one click: https://sharegpt.com

 A chat assistant fine-tuned from LLaMA on user-shared conversations: https://vicuna.lmsys.org

+The AI search engine for developers: https://www.phind.com

 ---